Amazon beats Q4 revenue estimates, but profits slump

 At the same time, Amazon said its overall revenue rose 9% to $149.2 billion, higher than the $145.7 billion analysts were expecting.
 It said it expects revenue of between $121 billion and $126 billion during the current quarter.
 Analysts surveyed by FactSet had been expecting $125 billion.

-The earnings report closes a rough 2022 for Amazon, when the company lost nearly half of its value amid a broader sell-off of tech shares tied to rising inflation, interest rates and concerns about the wider economy.
-It posted a loss of $2.7 billion for the full-year.
+The earnings report closes a rough 2022 for Amazon.
+The company lost nearly half of its value last year amid a broader sell-off of tech shares tied to rising inflation, interest rates and concerns about the wider economy.
+On Thursday, it posted a loss of $2.7 billion for the full-year.

 “While some of this is down to the company’s investment in Rivian, which is putting significant pressure on the bottom line, it is also clear that a material slowdown across many parts of the business is causing considerable pain,” said Neil Saunders, managing director of GlobalData.